aregsar/aregsarblog/76ideazoffer.md

 To top it all off you will have database backups and application monitoring services in place.

 In the following week we will give you a public URL to track the progress of your project in the real world, along with dashboard accounts to monitor your applications.

+Ofcourse you will get access to the code repository as well, in addition to all third party service account passwords,secrets and keys.
+And access to a shared Kanban board where you can comment on features being developed so we can collaborate and incorporate your feedback as we are building out your application.